lyz-code/pydo/docs/design.md

 * [ ] Short uid
   * [x] rev ulid and search in open/waiting for unique values
+  * [x] Create friendli ulids fulids with a set of defined characters for the random part.
+  * [x] Substitute the ulids from fulids in the code
   * [ ] apply sulids into the list report
   * [ ] apply sulids into the add/remove/done methods